Curriculum

 Department of Physics, Graduate School of Science

-Osaka University, 1-1 Machikaneyama, Toyonaka 560-0043, Osaka, Japan
+The University of Osaka, 1-1 Machikaneyama, Toyonaka 560-0043, Osaka, Japan